-The Liberals Party of Canada’s grip on power in Ottawa is threatened by a Conservative Party that has a real chance of taking power in an election due to be held this October.
+The Liberal Party’s grip on power in Ottawa is threatened by a Conservative Party that has a real chance of taking power in an election due to be held this October.
 What would a Conservative victory mean for Canadian immigration?
 If the Liberals win, would it be more of the same, or something new?
 And if neither major party wins a clear majority, would other political parties be able to influence Canada’s immigration policy?

 Let’s find out!

 (Because Provincial Nominee Programs are a province-led initiative, this article will focus on federal programs only.
 In addition, for reasons of brevity, this article will not discuss in detail the parties’ stances on refugee intake and asylum seekers in Canada; instead, links to those party policies are placed at the end of the article.)